 Here in the UK, spring weather so often described as “mixed” or “unpredictable” essentially includes anything from perfect hillwalking conditions with blue skies, sunshine and a cooling breeze to treacherous conditions laden with mud, stormy skies and gale-force winds.

-As I prepare for my first outdoor expedition of the year – hiking and wild camping in Dartmoor and all the weather that comes with it – I’ll be using the following layering system, a tried-and-tested method for adapting layers to any outdoor condition.
+As I prepare for my first expeditions of the year, I’ll be using the following layering system, a tried-and-tested method for adapting layers to any outdoor condition.

 The layering system